 My Personal Experience with the LegXercise PRO

 It was pretty simple to set up the device for first use.
 Just plug in the power cord and the remote control.
-Then, flip out the incline legs and set it in the floor in front of you.
+Then, flip out the incline legs and set them on the floor in front of you.

 Use of the Device